JustAn0therDev/mail_handler/README.md

 # Getting started

+## Running the application

+You can run it by typing the following in your terminal of choice:

+`/path_you_chose/repos/mail_handler/mail_handler.py path_you_chose/config_files/configs.txt`

+The only argument when calling the application via command line should be the path to your configuration file of choice.
+If the configuration file or its file path is not specified, the application will warn you and stop its execution.

+You can also map the `mail_handler.py` path to your PATH environment:

+`mail_handler path_you_chose/config_files/configs.txt`

 ## Configuration

 `mail_handler` uses a configuration file to "act" based on it.
 Your configuration file can be a simple `.txt` file with a few lines in it, consisting of a few `key=value` pairs.